 - Tripas is an icon of the local cuisine.
 It consists of a stew or soup made of tripe and sundry other ingredients (vegetables - beans in particular - sausages, spices).
 Briefly put, is a must-try for anyone wanting to know the local flavors of Porto in their most intimate expression.

 - Cod fish is ever-present on locals' tables.
 Bacalhau is a specialty consisting basically of dried salted cod fish, and the authenticity of the dish is guaranteed by the centuries-old traditional recipes.

 Timed tested, aged in wood, full in colour, rich in body and tempting in flavour, Port wine indulges the senses and delights every soul.
 It is one of the greatest classic European wines with a history as long as fascinating and a quality as good as gold.

 Carefully produced in the mountainous reaches of the Douro Valley, it astonishes in every style - from the intense berry fruit flavours of a Ruby or a Late Bottled Vintage to the rich mellowness of an Aged Tawny or the complexity of a Vintage Port, these are always recommended for toasting to life.

 You can enjoy many of this typical dishes by the Douro River, one of the major rivers flowing through the Iberian Peninsula, crossing from central-northern Spain into Portugal to its outlet at Porto.
 A Unesco World Heritage site since 2001, the Douro is a majestic wilderness, one of the oldest demarcated wine regions in the world, also known for its sweeping beauty and serenety.

-Gaia is just across the river from Porto, and is geared up for guests, offering plenty of touring and tasting opportunities!
-So don't miss yours, go for a walk there and enjoy the food and wonderfull views the Douro has to offer!
+Vila Nova de Gaia is just across the river from Porto, and is geared up for guests, offering plenty of touring and tasting opportunities!
+So don't miss yours, go for a walk there and enjoy the food and wonderful views the Douro has to offer!